Education is without a doubt the most powerful investment you can make for your future.

 - Multimedia University (MMU)

 On the other hand, PTPTN loans for part-time courses** in private institutions are only eligible at these following universities:

 - Asia E University (AeU)

 The second criteria is that the course that you are pursuing must be accredited by MQA.

 MQA (which stands for Malaysian Qualifications Agency) is a government body that accredits academic programmes.
 Essentially, they ensure the quality and standards of tertiary education qualifications in Malaysia.

 If you are planning to take up a PTPTN loan, make sure you refer to MQA’s website to confirm that your course has been either fully accredited or at least provisionally accredited.

 #4.
 How much can you borrow from PTPTN?

 In an ideal world, you would be able to borrow as much as you needed, but unfortunately, this is not the case for PTPTN.
-Your PTPTN loan amount will depend on two things: (1) your household income and (2) the course you are pursuing.
+Your PTPTN loan amount will depend on three things: (1) your household income, (2) the type of institution you are attending and (3) the course you are pursuing.